j-thach000/ppp-stroustrup/REFERENCE.md

 - Cleaner, explicit code is shorter than messy code
 - Constantly think about each new concept being a tool in our portfolio and we have more and more building blocks
 - An understanding of ideals and reasons allows you to generalize
+- Try to avoid repeatedly writing out print statements due to writing out various cases of selection statement logic (see drill 4_2-4_5)
+- cont. above, write out logic that finds what you need (ex: smallest value) and then insert it into a final print statement

 // Pedagogy (learncpp)
 - Manually type out each example, thinking about what each line contributes to the program